kurma-ravi/odoo-postgres-app/README.md

 5. This will connect to your ubuntu box from your windows machine with Static IP in your window ip-network.

 ## Odoo Application Setup Steps:
-1. Login to your VM/Cloud Instance.
+1. Login to your Virtual Machine/Cloud Instance.

      	1.1.
 Vagrant Box login Credentials, if logging in with Virtual box: root/vagrant

      	1.2.
 Vagrant Box login command, if logging in using localmachine Commandprompt: vagrant ssh

-2. Once, you login to the VM, RUN the below commands on the terminal of the server to do the INITIAL-SETUP:
+2. Once, you login to the Virtual Machine, RUN the below commands on the terminal of the server to do the INITIAL-SETUP:

 		sudo su -
 		apt-get update -y